suneel-sarswat/dsam/README.md

 #How to use the coq formalization: To compile the code please run the executable shell script auction.sh

-# Coq files details: We have formalized four mazor aspects of matching at the exchanges.
+# Coq files details: We have formalized matching at the financial exchanges.
 1. To the the main threorems for the correctness of fairness, go to the file MQFAIR.v
 2. To have a look at UM process and its correctness theorems, please have a look at MQUM.v.
 The UM process is used at the exchanges.
 3. For MM process, go to the file MQMM.v.
-4. The MQBound.v file contains combinatorial results on the double sided auctions with multiplicity.
+4. The Bound.v file contains some combinatorial results on matchings.
-(To be updated soon with comments and automations)

 Following are some of the important obseravtios about some of the pre-conditions.